X-Immersion/Diagen_Unreal_Documentation/docs/API_reference/Classes_structs_enums.md

 struct DIAGEN_API FTopicsTable : public FTableRowBase {...}
 ```

 You can use this Data Table format to store all information about a Diagen topic.
-They are mostly used with the node [Enable NPC Topic(s)](./Diagen_topics_events.md#enable-npc-topics).
+They are mostly used with the nodes [Enable NPC Topic(s)](./Diagen_topics_events.md#enable-npc-topics) and [Diagen LLM Topic Detection](./LLM_prompting.md#diagen-llm-topic-detection).

 ![Struct Topic Table](/docs/images/struct_topic_table.png)